The Bankrate promise

 |APR range||Loan amount range||Minimum credit score requirement|

-SoFi offers a wide range of loan amounts, has competitive interest rates and doesn’t charge any fees.
-Its loan amounts range from $5,000 to $100,000; interest rates range from 7.99% to 23.43% (with autopay).
+SoFi offers a wide range of loan amounts, has competitive interest rates and has optional fees.
+Its loan amounts range from $5,000 to $100,000; interest rates range from 8.99% to 25.81% (with Autopay).
 To qualify, you’ll need good credit and a decent income.
-The minimum credit score requirement is 680; the minimum income requirement is $45,000 per year.
+The minimum credit score requirement is 680.

-LightStream offers a wide range of repayment terms and loan amounts from $5,000 to $100,000 and offers a low minimum interest rate of 3.99% (with autopay) to well-qualified applicants.
-Repayments terms range from two to 7 years for most loans; and two to 20 months home improvement loans, swimming pool loans and solar loans.
+LightStream offers a wide range of repayment terms and loan amounts from $5,000 to $100,000 and offers a low minimum interest rate of 7.99% (with Autopay) to well-qualified applicants.
+Repayment terms range from two to 7 years for most loans; and two to 20 months for home improvement loans, swimming pool loans and solar loans.
 If you need a large loan for those purposes, you can enjoy lower monthly payments.

 Long-term costs of a $20,000 personal loan